maptimedavis/MaptimeDavis/MapsWithR/InteractiveMapsR.md

 Bonus
 -----

-Exporting to share with others (HTML or Shiny)
+-   Exporting to share with mapshot.
+-   More advanced, you can use Leaflet in Shiny apps for 2 way interaction with users (they can draw on the maps and you can use that as data)